|

 Consular Instructions (CCI).

-Short-stay visa (Type "C", as indicated on the
+Short-stay visa (Type "C", as indicated on the visa

-of validity varies.
+validity varies.
 It allows stays which do not exceed three months over a

 six-month period.